Miscellaneous Online Habits

 Account Hygiene

 Delete any and all unused accounts.
 This includes old social media accounts, library accounts, work accounts, services you signed up for once and never used again, etc. If you can’t delete them for whatever reason, change it to a secure password and hold onto it somewhere safe.
-The exceptions to this is that I recommend holding onto old email accounts, and I recommend “planting your flag” on important accounts that are prone to fraud, such as unemployment.
-For the email accounts, you never know what you once used them for and when you might need them again for that purpose.
+There are two exceptions: first, hold on to old email accounts because you may have forgotten something important that will require access to it one day.
+Second, “plant your flag” on important accounts that are prone to fraud, such as unemployment, your doctor’s online portal, and any other account where you worry you might be impersonated in a way that could result in serious harm to your health, finances, or reputation.